trimble-oss/website-modus-bootstrap.trimble.com/content/getting-started/index.md

 More information about component support of ngx-bootstrap can be found on the [Status page](/status/).

-## Customize using SASS
+## Customize using Sass

-The SASS files will be found in the `/scss` directory.
+The Sass files will be found in the `/scss` directory.

 ### File structure